What’s in your hipflask out hunting? Try these if you dare... - Horse & Hound

 But beware.
 Oliver Blackwell keeps it simple.
 “Neat gin.
 I say it is port and enjoy watching the reactions…” And in a similar vein Ginny Gilmore says: “Whisky every time.
 Hardly anyone likes it so you get to have it all to yourself.”
 No wonder she’s so brave over a Wynnstay hedge.

-And, lest some readers worry that all hunting people are serious alcoholics, Cottesmore hunt secretary Clare Bell can allay their fears.
-“I am doing sober October — which is very over-rated — so took a Bottlegreen ginger and lemongrass presse [BUY NOW] in my hipflask to the opening meets of the Quorn and Cottesmore.
+And, lest some readers worry that all hunting people are serious alcoholics, Cottesmore hunt secretary Clare Bell allayed fears when she did sober October.
+“I took a Bottlegreen ginger and lemongrass presse in my hipflask to the opening meets of the Quorn and Cottesmore.
 It was 17ºC and my flask was much in demand!”

 Hannah Vowles’ rhubarb vodka and plum gin recipes: